-Arikayce (also known as liposomal amikacin for inhalation, or LAI) is being developed by Insmed as a possible inhalation treatment for serious lung conditions, such as bronchiectasis.
-Arikayce consists of liposomes that contain amikacin, an antibiotic used to treat severe or serious bacterial infections, such as non-tuberculosis mycobacterium pulmonary disease (NTM-PD).
+Arikayce (also known as liposomal amikacin for inhalation, or LAI) is an approved treatment for adults developed by Insmed to treat lung infections caused by Mycobacterium avium complex (MAC), a type of non-tuberculous mycobacteria (NTM), which have not responded to standard treatments.
+Arikayce consists of liposomes that contain amikacin, an antibiotic used to treat severe or serious bacterial infections.

 How Arikayce works

 The active ingredient of Arikayce is amikacin.
 This is an aminoglycoside antibiotic that works by interrupting bacterial protein synthesis after binding to the bacteria.
 Amikacin is used to treat infections caused by aerobic, gram-negative bacteria and mycobacteria, the bacteria that cause tuberculosis, which can lead to serious lung complications in people with bronchiectasis.

 Normal inhaled amikacin can be inefficient in treating MAC infections, as the bacteria can produce a negatively-charged substance that can attract and trap the positively charged amikacin before it can reach the bacteria.

 Arikayce uses liposomes to bypass this.
 Liposomes are microscopic phospholipid spheres that contain water, and in Arikayce, the water-soluble amikacin can be contained at high concentrations inside the liposome.
 Insmed’s liposomal technology is designed to deliver amikacin directly to the site of infection in the lungs for immediate treatment and to maintain the antibiotic locally in the lungs over time.